-The Investment Manager is working towards the sale of the remaining two assets, Microvast and GPE.
-Some progress was made in 2023 and further details on these are given in the Investment Manager's Report.
-Your Board monitors closely the progress on the final realisations as the Company moves closer to wind-up, including those realisations in the underlying funds in which the Company is invested.
-On 11 April 2024, your Board approved a partial return of capital to Shareholders of US\$662,000 by way of compulsory partial redemptions of shares which should be effective in Q2 2024.
-Your Board expects that further realisations are likely to occur in 2024.
+The Investment Manager is working towards the sale of the remaining asset, GPE.
+Some progress was made in 2024 and further details on these are given in the Investment Manager's Report.
+The Board monitors closely the progress on the final realisations as the Company moves closer to wind-up, including those realisations in the underlying funds in which the Company is invested.
+On 12 February 2025, the Directors approved a partial return of capital to Shareholders of US\$723,000 by way of compulsory partial redemptions of shares with effective redemption date of 4 March 2025.
+The Board expects that further realisations are likely to occur in 2025.

-We would also like to thank everyone involved with AGOL for their hard work.
+We would also like to thank everyone involved with Ashmore Global Opportunities Limited ("AGOL") for their hard work.